Justin Gage: Professional career

-Gage spent four years with the Chicago Bears, but signed with the Titans as a free agent following the 2006 season.
-In 2007 Gage tied for the Tennessee Titans lead with 55 receptions and led the team with 750 receiving yards.
+Gage spent four years with the Chicago Bears, but signed with the Tennessee Titans as a free agent following the 2006 season.
+In 2007 Gage tied for the Titans lead with 55 receptions and led the team with 750 receiving yards.

 Gage was released by the Titans on September 3, 2011.

 Coaching career

 In 2021, Gage was hired as the wide receivers coach for CBC High School near St. Louis, Missouri.